huuff/blog/cap-criticism.md

 ### Proposed solutions
 CAP was originally stated along with the *Harvest and Yield*[^1] model.
 In this model, instead of such precise, stringent requirements, more relaxed and realistic probability-based definitions are used. ==TODO: complete this==

+## It only models a very specific failure scenario
+More specifically, there are many real-world failure scenarios not covered by it,

+* The CAP theorem is not concerned with failed nodes[^5]

+### Proposed solutions
+==TODO: Take a note on PACELC as a solution to model the tradeoffs during normal operation==

 ## Criticism on criticism
 See what happened there?
 Several iterations on the original statement makes it a hard-to-hit moving target.
 Most criticism relates specifically to one, but not all, of the installments of the conjecture.
 As usual, formalizing the original conjecture into a theorem made it's definitions stricter, partially incompatible with the original ones presented in 1999, and almost sucked out all of the fun of it.
 I think it's unfair to criticise the use of CAP in informal settings (i.e. in a marketing piece for a database system that claims itself to be CA) by using its formal definitions from the proof from 2002.
 Nevertheless, I consider all of this rumination on any given definitions both entertaining and enlightening and thus I'm just compiling it as-is here.